BlakeRain/blakerain.com/content/blog/protonmail-export-folder-reassembly/index.md

 quite painless, since ProtonMail includes a feature to fetch mail from an external IMAP server (called [EasySwitch]), so I was expecting a similar level of convenience when going the other way.

-> [!NOTE] Better ways may exist
+{% from "macros/callout.html" import callout %}
-> I would usually use [fetchmail] to get email from one IMAP account into another, but ProtonMail
+{% call callout("note", "Better ways may exist") %}
-> does not support IMAP access, so that was not an option.
-There may be other options for exporting
+I would usually use [fetchmail] to get email from one IMAP account into another, but ProtonMail does not support IMAP access, so that was not an option.
+There may be other options for exporting from ProtonMail, but my cursory search did not turn up anything useful.
-> from ProtonMail, but my cursory search did not turn up anything useful.
+{% endcall %}

 To allow exporting mail, ProtonMail's [documentation] seems to only offer a single option: using the [export tool].
 This is a command-line tool that you run locally, which connects to your ProtonMail